esaulpaugh/headlong/README.md

 * Use `mvn package` which outputs to `/target`
 * Add headlong as a project dependency

-Depends on gson.
-Tests should take less than one minute to run.
+headlong depends on gson.
+Test suite should take less than one minute to run.
 Test packages require junit and spongycastle.
-Jar size is ~115 KB as of 06/21/19.
+Jar size is ~115 KB as of 09/27/19.

 See the wiki for more, such as TupleTypes, packed encoding, RLP Lists, and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki